termstandard/colors/README.md

 - [asciinema](http://asciinema.org) player:
   https://github.com/asciinema/asciinema-player

-## Improper Support for Truecolor
+## Partial Support

+These terminal emulators parse ANSI color sequences, but approximate the true color using a palette.
+A 256-color (8-bit) palette is used unless specified.

 - [mlterm](http://mlterm.sourceforge.net) - built with **--with-gtk=3.0**
   configure flag.
 Approximates colors using a 512-color embedded palette (https://sourceforge.net/p/mlterm/bugs/74/)

-## Terminals that parse ANSI color sequences, but approximate them to 256 palette

 - xterm (but doing it wrong: "it uses nearest color in RGB color space, with a usual false assumption about orthogonal axes")
 - [urxvt aka rxvt-unicode](http://software.schmorp.de/pkg/rxvt-unicode.html) -